Which top 10 tips secure an academic scholarship?

 – Complete worksheets that check knowledge and understanding and improve English proficiency

 Scholarships range from a few hundred dollars to years of full-paid tuition and can attract applicants from across countries, continents and age ranges.
 Some are infamous, others are almost unheard of.
 A scholarship can be open to all applicants or it can be so niche as to be targeted at a specific ethnicity, gender and subject combination.
 While not everyone can therefore compete for every scholarship, such awards are still competitive and will almost always require great effort on the applicant to succeed.
-To help students better ensure success, this final lesson explores ten tips that should prove useful no matter your background or skills, helping you to obtain one (or perhaps many) of these educational awards.
+To help students better ensure success, this final chapter explores ten tips that should prove useful no matter your background or skills, helping you to obtain one (or perhaps many) of these educational awards.

 Tip 1: Start Searching Early